infor-cloud/xtendm3/docs/documentation/import-export.md

 ## Important notes

 * Files will be overwritten in case of file name conflict.
-Remember to export previous extension first to save it befor overwriting.
+Remember to export previous extension first to save it befor overwriting;
+* Imported extensions are being validated, if not valid an error window will apear;
 * Current Import/Export method is not a final version.
 Still in development.